-Colic is long, inconsolable bouts of crying (often for over hours at a time) that happen for no specific reason (such as needing feeding or changing) and occur several times per week.
+Colic is long, inconsolable bouts of crying (often for over hours at a time) that happen for no specific reason (such as needing feeding or changing their nappies) and occur several times per week.
 Colic usually begins when the baby is a few weeks old and lasts until they are around 3-4 months old.

 What is wind in babies?

 Wind is simply the air bubbles in their stomach and all babies have it.
 It only becomes uncomfortable when these air bubbles become trapped in the stomach due to babies taking in lots of air at once (usually through feeding or gulping).

 Winding techniques video for avoiding colic

 There’s a lot of things you can do to help avoid the possibility of colic in your baby.
 It’s important to regularly wind them during and after a feed to keep chances of colic to a minimum.

 One technique is to sit your baby forward (with their chin gently resting in the crook of your hand) and then use your spare hand to gently rub their back in a circular motion or gently pat them.
 If easier, you can also do this with your baby over your shoulder or standing up which is particularly helpful if your baby also likes to be rocked gently.

 Another position to try is laying your baby across your lap with their head to one side.
 Again try to gently rub or pat their back to soothe them.

 All of these techniques should hopefully help get the air in your baby’s tummy moving quickly around and out of the body to ease any discomfort.

 Types of colic baby massages